cloudstk/WordPress-on-Azure-App-Service/Enable-HSTS-header-in-WordPress/README.md

 ===
 Requirements

-In order to enable HSTS, you need to fulfill the following requirements:
+To enable HSTS, you need to fulfill the following requirements:
 - Have a valid SSL certificate
 - Redirect all HTTP requests to HTTPS (including “www<span>.</span>” and all subdomains)
 - Set the Strict-Transport-Security header policy and required parameters